EN

 One of the top targets for any birder visiting the Gambia will be the unique and beautiful Egyptian Plover.
 This distinctive looking wader, with its powder blue wings and peachy belly, can be reliably found during the earlier part of the winter season as we venture towards the country's interior.
 Once located this bird can be quite confiding, making it possible to get excellent views and good photographic potential.

-Video Highlights from our previous birding tours
+Video Highlights from our GAMBIA BIRDING TRIPS

 Gambia birding tour, November 2024 - The best bits!